Campaign to Connect

-Your investment in our work is so greatly appreciated and so very much needed.
-We have a vision for the future, and essential projects ready.
+Your investment in our work is greatly appreciated and much needed.
+We have a vision for the future and essential projects ready today.
 Thank you for your generous support during ClearWater's Campaign to Connect.

-Streams, wildlife, and forests are also struggling to connect, both locally and globally.
-As communities for people expand and climate change accelerates, communities of plants and animals are shrinking, becoming less and less diverse and resilient.
+Streams, wildlife, and forests are also struggling to connect both locally and globally.
+As communities for people expand and climate change accelerates, communities of plants and animals are shrinking and becoming less diverse and resilient.

 A Place to Grow

-The ClearWater Community Conservation Center will serve as a working space in the heart of the Spring Creek Watershed where ClearWater and the community can work and learn together to experience and accelerate local conservation efforts.
-Your support of the Campaign to Connect will support the development of the Center and the imperative work it will support.
+The Campaign to Connect will also support the development of ClearWater's Community Conservation Center, a working space in the heart of the Spring Creek Watershed where ClearWater and the community can work and learn together to experience and accelerate local conservation efforts.
+Thank you for your support of the campaign, this new center, and the imperative work it will make possible!

 What is the ClearWater Compass?